In Biden climate show, watch for cajoling, conflict, pathos

 THE KEY ANNOUNCEMENT

-The Paris agreement calls for ratcheting up six-year-old commitments to cut carbon emissions with tougher goals aimed at 2030.
+The Paris agreement calls for ratcheting up 6-year-old commitments to cut carbon emissions with tougher goals aimed at 2030.

-The United States hasn’t formally announced its goal, but it’s expected that Biden will commit the country to cutting its greenhouse gas emissions by at least half.
+Biden's new target aims for cutting the country's greenhouse gas emissions from 50% to 52%, aiming to achieve it by emphasizing decarbonization across the government and economy.

 That would put “the U.S. at the top of the pack,” said former Obama White House environment official Kate Larsen, a director at the private research Rhodium Group.
 It would be about the same as the European Union but behind the United Kingdom.